Shawn Farquhar: Original pieces

 Farquhar is known for several original magic effects which include a signed card appearing in a sealed deck, a musical card routine titled "Shape of My Heart", MatriXpress, Torn 2 Pieces, Extended Stay, a specialized wallet trick named "C2W", a cups and balls routine that ends with solid cups and a recent effect to fool Penn & Teller entitled "Sheer Luck: the Comedy Book Test" (2018).

 Television appearances

-Before going onto greater fame, Farquhar's first television appearance was as a contestant on the Canadian-produced game show Talk About in 1989.
+Before going onto greater fame, Farquhar's appeared as a contestant on the Canadian-produced game show Talk About in 1989.

 Farquhar appeared on The Ellen DeGeneres Show on January 13, 2010, where she referred to him as "the best sleight-of-hand magician in the world".
 He presented several effects, including his creation of a signed card in a sealed deck in Ellen DeGeneres' hands, and a torn and restored signed photograph.

-In 2011, Farquhar was filmed for Season 1 on the UK show Penn & Teller: Fool Us, where the eponymous hosts Penn and Teller view contesting magicians' tricks with the intention of working out their methods.
+In 2011, Farquhar was filmed for Season 1 on the UK show Penn & Teller: Fool Us, where hosts Penn and Teller view contesting magicians' tricks with the intention of working out their methods.
 Farquhar successfully fooled them by creating the illusion of a signed card appearing reversed inside a brand new (and shrink-wrapped) deck.
 Farquhar won the opportunity to perform at their Vegas show.